castrolem/personal-site/_posts/2021-08-29-planning-ahead-my-life-goals.md

 The COVID-19 pandemic made me reflect on my life, you probably did it too.
 2020 was an interesting year and I made some goals for 2021 that I didn't make public and I believe this was a mistake, by obscuring these goals I had no accountability.

-This year I plan to do that differently.
+I'm planning to do that differently now.
 I want to give myself permission to try new things, and align my goals to my values and purpose.
 I'll be sharing them in this blog post and I hope to inspire you too.

+So let me tell you what I'm going to start doing from now on and expect to accomplish by the end of 2022.

 ## Personal OKRs
 The hardest part of building a framework is to think about the framework you want to build.
 Huh?
 Exactly.